 These are offered through open-and closed-end private (unlisted) funds, fund of funds, individually managed (separate) accounts, REITs and publicly traded real estate securities globally.
 The business actively manages direct investments in the hotel, industrial, multi-family/residential, office and retail real estate sectors, as well as in farmland in the US – a business that specialises in the acquisition, management and disposition of agricultural real estate investments.

-Looking forward the outlook depends very much on how the virus evolves and its impact on the economy.
-A vaccination becoming available should curb the pandemic and allow the economy to recover, which would be supportive of real estate markets.
-However, the resilient appeal of global real estate remains, driven by a number of factors: ongoing low bond yields; the hunt for steady income; the importance of asset diversification; and a need for stability.
+There was a significant drop in real estate transaction volumes in 2020, due to uncertainty over pricing and as travel restrictions and social distancing requirements impinged on the transaction process.
+However, in 2021 transaction activity has recovered as economies have re-opened.
+In the first half of the year real estate markets showed a strong, albeit highly polarised, performance driven by the industrial sector.
+The resilient appeal of global real estate remains, driven by a number of factors: ongoing low bond yields; the hunt for steady income; the importance of asset diversification; and a need for stability.
 Income returns tend to be quite stable over time, both within and across markets, while capital growth can vary tremendously depending on a market’s stage in the cycle.
-Global real estate remains attractive relative to other asset classes in the sustained low rate environment and provides the income and low volatility which many investors desire.
+Global real estate remains attractive relative to other asset classes in the sustained low-rate environment and provides the income and low volatility which many investors desire.
 Lower leverage and less exuberant pricing for lower quality real estate also means the asset class is less at risk than in the last cycle.

-Source: UBS Asset Management, Real Estate & Private Markets; September 2020.
+Source: UBS Asset Management, Real Estate & Private Markets; June 2021.
 Past performance is not a guide to future performance.

 This publication is not to be construed as a solicitation of an offer to buy or sell any securities or other financial instruments relating to UBS AG or its affiliates in Switzerland, the United States or any other jurisdiction.
 UBS specifically prohibits the redistribution or reproduction of this material in whole or in part without the prior written permission of UBS and UBS accepts no liability whatsoever for the actions of third parties in this respect.
 The information and opinions contained in this document have been compiled or arrived at based upon information obtained from sources believed to be reliable and in good faith but no responsibility is accepted for any errors or omissions.
 All such information and opinions are subject to change without notice.
 Please note that past performance is not a guide to the future.
 With investment in real estate (via direct investment, closed- or open-end funds) the underlying assets are illiquid, and valuation is a matter of judgment by a valuer.
 The value of investments and the income from them may go down as well as up and investors may not get back the original amount invested.
 Any market or investment views expressed are not intended to be investment research.
 The document has not been prepared in line with the requirements of any jurisdiction designed to promote the independence of investment research and is not subject to any prohibition on dealing ahead of the dissemination of investment research.
 The information contained in this document does not constitute a distribution, nor should it be considered a recommendation to purchase or sell any particular security or fund.
 A number of the comments in this document are considered forward-looking statements.
 Actual future results, however, may vary materially.
 The opinions expressed are a reflection of UBS Asset Management’s best judgment at the time this document is compiled and any obligation to update or alter forward-looking statements as a result of new information, future events, or otherwise is disclaimed.
 Furthermore, these views are not intended to predict or guarantee the future performance of any individual security, asset class, markets generally, nor are they intended to predict the future performance of any UBS Asset Management account, portfolio or fund.
 Source for all data/charts, if not stated otherwise: UBS Asset Management, Real Estate & Private Markets.
-The views expressed are as of September 2020 and are a general guide to the views of UBS Asset Management, Real Estate & Private Markets.
-All information as at September 2020 unless stated otherwise.
-Published October 2020.
+The views expressed are as of June 2021 and are a general guide to the views of UBS Asset Management, Real Estate & Private Markets.
+All information as at June 2021 unless stated otherwise.
+Published September 2021.
 Approved for global use.